hds-sandbox/bulk_RNAseq_course/develop/07a_DEA.md

 colSums(counts(dds))
 ```

-!!! question "How do the numbers correlate with the size factor?"
+!!! info "How do the numbers correlate with the size factor?"

     We see that the larger size factors correspond to the samples with higher sequencing depth, which makes sense, because to generate our normalized counts we need to divide the counts by the size factors.
 This accounts for the differences in sequencing depth between samples.